 Can I sue a supermarket for slipping?

-In Australia, you can sue a supermarket and claim compensation when you suffer a fall injury due to their negligence.
+In Australia, you could have the right to sue a supermarket and claim compensation when you suffer a fall injury due to their negligence.

 What is contributory negligence in a slip and fall case?

-You contributed to the fall accident by failing to care for your safety, which is called contributory negligence.
-In slip-and-fall accident cases, public liability insurance companies often try to assign contributory negligence to the claimant to reduce the value of their lump sum payment.
+You could have contributory negligence if you contributed to the fall accident by failing to care for your safety.
+In slip-and-fall accident cases, public liability insurance companies often try to assign contributory negligence to the claimant to reduce the value of a lump sum payment.

 Not all slip-and-fall accidents are covered by public liability insurance.
-Workers ‘ compensation insurance covers you regardless of who was at fault for a fall injury at work.
-Surprisingly, fall injuries are Australia’s most common type of workers’ compensation claim.
+Workers’ compensation insurance covers you regardless of who was at fault for a fall injury at work.
+Fall injuries are Australia’s most common type of workers’ compensation claim.